 - Versatility: Salt should ideally be used as the snowstorm starts, but can also be re-applied as the snow progresses to prevent it from accumulating further.

 Mixing Salt & Sand

-No, mixing sand with salt or any other de-icing agent will not increase its efficacy nor will it reduce the amount of the agent you need to use.
-Adding sand into these products will simply dilute the results of that product.
+Can the mixture of agents be more effective?
+Unfortunately, mixing sand with salt or any other de-icing agent won't increase its efficacy nor will it reduce the amount of the agent you need to use.
+Adding sand to these products will simply dilute the results of the product.
 So, why would you want to mix sand into your rock salt or other products?

-The answer is simple; sometimes you require instant traction and a sand salt mix will do just that.
-Let's say a vehicle is stuck on an incline and you don’t have time to wait for the full effect of a de-icing treatment.
+The answer is simple; sometimes you need instant traction, especially in extremely cold temperatures where salt might not work right away, and a sand salt mix will do just that.
+Let's say your property or roads have a lot of hills.
 Mixing some sand in with the product could give you instant traction while you're waiting for the surface to melt completely.

 Why Not Use More Effective Sand Alternatives?

 Though sand on icy roads can be a short-term solution, salt works better and will still improve traction and melt ice.
 Below we've listed some de-icing products that will better protect streets, parking lots, and sidewalks.